 When it comes to dance, hunting down a style that suits you can be one of the hardest bits about committing to a long-term class.
 Hip-hop, ballet, salsa or modern – in other words: easy-going, disciplined or relaxed?
 We’ve popped together a mini rundown of exactly what to expect at each class, so you can dance with confidence and nail the first class.

-1. Strong by Zumba - Best for working up a (fun) sweat
+1. Best for working up a sweat: Strong by Zumba

 Where?
 Your gym!
 Group classes should run pretty regularly during the week.
 If you can’t get to one, a DVD in your lounge room is the next best thing.